raml-org/datatype-expansion/doc/algorithms.md

    1. if `form` is a RAML built-in data type, we return `(Record "type" form)`
    2. if `form` is a Type Expression, we return the output of calling the algorithm recursively with the parsed type expression and the provided `bindings`
    3. if `form` is a key in `bindings`:
-      1. If the type hasn't been traversed yet, we return the output of invoking the algorithm recursively with the value for `form` found in `bindings` and the `bindings` mapping and we add the type to the current traverse path
+      1. If the type hasn't been traversed yet:
+         1. We return the output of invoking the algorithm recursively with the value for `form` found in `bindings` and the `bindings` mapping and we add the type to the current traverse path
+         2. If `trackOriginalType` is `true` in `options`, the key `originalType` in the returned type should be set to the value for `form`
       2. If the type has been traversed:
          1. We mark the value for the current form as a fixpoint recursion: `$recur`
          2. We find the container form matching the recursion type and we wrap it into a `(fixpoint RAMLForm)` form.